Exclusive economic zone: Japan

 Japan has disputes over its EEZ boundaries with all its Asian neighbors (China, Russia, South Korea, and Taiwan).
 The above, and relevant maps at the Sea Around Us Project both indicate Japan's claimed boundaries, and do not take into account the claims of adjacent jurisdictions.

 Japan also refers to various categories of "shipping area" – Smooth Water Area, Coasting Area, Major or Greater Coasting Area, Ocean Going Area – but it is unclear whether these are intended to have any territorial or economic implications.

 Malaysia

 Mexico

-Mexico's exclusive economic zones cover a total surface area of 3,144,295 km2, and places Mexico among the countries with the largest areas in the world.
-This puts Mexico's total territory as 5,153,735 km2.
+Mexico's exclusive economic zones cover a total surface area of 3,269,386 km2, and places Mexico among the countries with the largest areas in the world.

+Myanmar

 New Zealand

 New Zealand's EEZ covers 4,083,744 km2, which is approximately fifteen times the land area of the country.
 Sources vary significantly on the size of New Zealand's EEZ; for example, a recent government publication gave the area as roughly 4,300,000 km2.
 These figures are for the EEZ of New Zealand proper, and do not include the EEZs of other territories in the Realm of New Zealand (the Cook Islands, Niue, Tokelau, and the Ross Dependency).